Discover Omnia

 CONTENT IN THIS ARTICLE

-To learn more about how to ensure a great user experience, please join our webinar A Best Practice for Intranet Search and Navigation or download the document Mastering Intranet Search – the Comprehensive guide to a Great Search Experience.
+Learn more about creating great user experiences by joining our webinar on intranet search and navigation best practices or download the free guide Mastering Intranet Search – the Comprehensive guide to a Great Search Experience.

 As the two examples above show, mega menus can be designed regarding layout, headings, background, and more to support the overall ‘look and feel’ that many organizations want their intranet to mediate.